 Inspired by an October 2000 address by Rev. Peter Hans Kolvenbach, S.J., Loyola University Maryland offers the Kolvenbach Research Grant Program to foster and encourage socially engaged research.
 The program seeks to honor Loyola's research strengths and galvanize the institution's commitment to faith and justice work that serves the needs of the underserved in the Baltimore community and beyond.
 Work may be conducted during the academic year or summer.

 - Employee Projects and Student-Directed Projects: Up to $4,000 with a maximum stipends of $3,500 (faculty mentor receives a stipend of $500)

-- Student Involvement in a faculty-Directed Project: Up to $8,000 with maximum stipends of $3,500
+- Student Involvement in a Faculty-Directed Project: Up to $8,000 with maximum stipends of $3,500

 Submit Your Final Report

 Questions?
 Please contact CCSJ's Community-Engaged Learning and Scholarship (CELS) Team at CELS@loyola.edu.